bbhart/bbhart.github.io/_posts/2010-06-01-Expanding-Tastes-e70252fdce03.markdown

 ---
 layout: post
 title: Expanding Tastes
-description: I like more kinds of food now than I did in the past.
+subtitle: I like more kinds of food now than I did in the past.
 Why is that?
 date: '2010-06-01T03:40:15.000Z'
 categories: []
 keywords: []